ivanhanigan/spatiotemporal-multilevel-models/README.md

 title: README
 ---

-This is an Open Notebook with some material from other sites (attributed).
+This is an Open Notebook (Licence CC-BY-4.0) with some material from other sites (attributed).

 In this notebook we will introduce what multi-level data and models are and why they are useful in epidemiology contexts.